 Meta Description is text that follows your Meta Title in the SERPs, conveying further details about the Web page content.
 Meta descriptions claim more SERP “real estate,” with up to 156 characters (including spaces) allowed before being truncated with ellipsis.
 As with Meta Titles, it is important the Meta Description is unique to each Web page and represents the content accurately.
 Meta descriptions should also be compelling to encourage click through as they present a great opportunity for keyword optimization (within reason, avoid “keyword stuffing”) and a call to action.

 Meta Keywords is simply a list of the Web page’s keywords separated by commas (,).
-Google has said they do not use them, but international site still do.
+Google has said they do not use them, but international sites still do, so there can be value in populating the meta keywords.

 Optimization of Page Content